An enduring power of attorney is a legal document in which you appoint another person to make property and financial decisions for you.

 What if I need more help?

-To get free legal information call 1300 366 611 or use the Legal Talk chat from the bottom right hand corner of this website.
-Legal Talk and our phone lines are available Monday to Friday, 9am to 5pm.
+To get free legal information, call 1300 366 611 or use the Legal Talk chat from the bottom righthand corner of this website.
+Legal Talk and our phone lines are available Monday to Friday, 9.00 am to 5.00 pm.
+A lawyer can listen to your story and help identify the next steps you can take.